 The looming spectre of regulation has been ever-present for the Australian digital asset space.
 Over the past few months, crypto industry leaders anxiously awaited the newly elected Labor Government’s statement for some clarity on their stance towards the industry

 In the second-last week of August, some of this tension was alleviated, with Federal Treasurer Jim Chalmers announcing a “token mapping” exercise.
 The decision breaks the three-month-long regulatory silence from the newly elected Labor Government, allowing those in the crypto industry with uncertainty to take some weight off their shoulders.

 Kraken MD Miller echoed these sentiments, saying that while the recent ruling was a nice start, it may be a little too slow to have the desired effect of protecting crypto investors.
 For Miller, more effective regulation would look like creating some methods for businesses and some benchmarks for businesses would provide more assurance for clients.

 Time to touch grass

 The CEO of Digital Currency Group Barry Silbert might have simplified the crazy world of crypto best when he tweeted the following:

 Miller’s well-tempered optimism is something the industry needs — and he’s conscious to not get swept away in the ever-accelerating, quite literally sleepless world of digital assets.

 When he’s not flying around the globe for IRL meetups and running one of Australia’s largest crypto exchanges, he finds peace in managing Broken Stone Records.
-In the same way that he oversees the success of Kraken’s treasury, Miller prefers to work with artists that “want to keep creating in the long run”.
+In the same way that he oversees the success of the Kraken treasury, Miller prefers to work with artists that “want to keep creating in the long run”.

-For those plagued with uncertainty, Miller shared a reminder that despite the storm clouds, the sun hasn’t gone anywhere.
+For those plagued with uncertainty, Kraken MD Miller shared a reminder that despite the storm clouds, the sun hasn’t gone anywhere.
 Maybe it’s time to go and ‘touch grass’ (crypto parlance for forcing oneself outside to reset).